CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

     ```
 5. Then you design your layout!
 Let's put the two `aside` elements side by side at the bottom.
 For this you need two **columns** of equal width.
 You can keep the **row** height automatic.
 Put the following code inside the `.attPageLayoutGrid` rules:
     ```css
+        grid-template-rows: auto;
         grid-template-columns: 1fr 1fr;
-        grid-template-rows: auto;
         grid-template-areas:
             "agArticle agArticle"
             "agAside1 agAside2";
     ```
-    Notice how you make the `article` take up all the space over the two columns
-    * `fr` stands for _fraction_.
+    `fr` stands for _fraction_.
 You could use `px` if you wanted exact measurements instead of proportional ones.
+Notice how you make the `article` take up all the space over the two columns.

 6. Let's try putting the `aside` elements over on the right, and making them half the width of the `article`.
-Change the value of `grid-template-areas` to:
+Change the values of `grid-template-columns` and `grid-template-areas` to:
     ```css
+        grid-template-columns: 2fr 1fr;
         grid-template-areas:
             "agArticle agAside1"
             "agArticle agAside2";